yanqingan/Research_Summary/README.md

 # QAY's Research Summary
-A memory bank for myself.
-Constructing... subject to... time...
+A memory palace for myself.
+Constructing... subject to... time and mood...

 ## Table of Contents
 - [✨ Paper Reading Logs](./Paper_Reading/README.md)